 The project takes the form of a series of themed “Constellates.”
 During these Constellates, Jump!Star introduces participants to the project and the Jump!Star crew, and invite you to join us in inventing the cultural traditions and actions that will mark the changing of the North Star at our culminating event and beyond.
+More detailed information about each Constellate is in the “itinerary” section below and on the “Happenings” page.
 They are:

 CONSTELLATE 3: SCULPTURE + RITUAL